gcallah/BookReviews/morrison.md

 very much like a group of people engaged in a debate over the best course of practical action, and hardly like a cult adhering to some dogma.
 But this doesn't stop Morrison from referring to them as "apostles" (45).

+In his chapter in titled “Judgment,“ Morrison Rights, the final “return to gold“ plan actually implemented, “Norman‘s regime overturned centuries of practice and scuttled several of the old regime‘s most salient features... so far from being driven by nostalgia, Churchhill ‘returned’ to a reformed, modernized gold standard...”
+(269)

+He concludes “the return to gold was the wrong choice...
+But at the time, it was the best choice given the theory and the evidence available” (270).
+Morrison‘s problem here is that he is too good of a historian to really believe all his verbiage about “dogma“ and “orthodoxy“ and so on: when he looks at the actual evidence, he has to admit that the actors were actually trying new things that lined up with the best evidence available to them.

 While Morrison stretches his religious analogies to the breaking point, when it